Here is Part I of the tutorial for making a pillow sham that I promised you.

 See the flat part that surrounds the puffiness where the pillow is?
 That’s the flange.

-The white lining is added to act as a barrier so that the batting won’t get snagged when inserting the pillow into the sham.
-If you decide not to use batting, you can skip this too (although I think it makes a nicer finished product when it’s lined).
+The white lining is optional, but I add it as it acts as a barrier so that the batting won’t get snagged when removing and inserting the pillow into the sham.

-Sew the layers together on all four sides using a basting stitch.
+Using a needle that is approriate for the type of fabric you have, sew the layers together on all four sides with a basting stitch.
 How do you like my old workhorse industrial machine?

 Now wrap the layers of fabric back around the cord.
 Turn under the raw edge of the top layer of fabric so that you won’t be left with a raw edge.
 Sew the loose ends of the cord to the sham fabric.